Ciberth/Logboek-Thesis/week3.md

 - Todo: some step 0 fixes
 - Todo: step1a (and/or b)
 - Don't try to first do things manually and then in juju -> much time loss
-- Todo: In thesis writeup
+- Todo: In thesis writeup for 25 page deadline

 ## Maandag 26 feb